Boris Johnson calls for Russia to be stripped of hosting Champions League final

 UEFA has recent experience of changing the venue of Champions League finals as the last two showpiece editions were relocated to Portugal because of Covid-19.

-Keeping the final on May 28 is likely to rule Wembley out as a host, as the League Two and Championship play-off finals are set to be played at the stadium over that weekend.

-A statement from European football’s governing body read: “UEFA is constantly and closely monitoring the situation.
-At present, there are no plans to change the venue.
+A statement from European football’s governing body read: “UEFA is constantly and closely monitoring the situation and any decision would be made in due course if necessary.

-“UEFA is in close contact with the national associations and clubs concerned.
-At present, all matches are planned to take place as scheduled.”

 Russian club Zenit St Petersburg remain in the Europa League and are set to play the second leg of their play-off round tie with Real Betis in Spain on Thursday.

-Ukraine’s Dynamo Kiev are in the last 16 of the Youth League and scheduled to play at home on March 2.
+Ukraine’s Dynamo Kiev are in the last 16 of the UEFA Youth League and had been scheduled to play at home on March 2.

+UEFA added: “Regarding the UEFA Youth League game between Dynamo Kiev and Sporting Lisbon scheduled for March 2, the match has been postponed to March 9 and UEFA is in contact with the two clubs for any further decision.”

-At international level, Russia are due to host Poland in a World Cup play-off on March 24 and – if they win – would entertain Sweden or Czech Republic five days layer.
+At international level, Russia are due to host Poland in a World Cup play-off on March 24 and – if they win – would entertain Sweden or Czech Republic five days later.

 Ukraine are also involved in the World Cup play-offs but would play away on two occasions.

-They visit Scotland on March 24, with the winners travelling to Wales or Austria to determine World Cup qualification.
+They visit Scotland on March 24, with the winners travelling to Wales or Austria to determine qualification for Qatar 2022.
+These World Cup qualifiers fall under the jurisdiction of FIFA.

 Manchester United interim manager Ralph Rangnick addressed the issue ahead of his side’s Champions League last-16 first-leg tie away to Atletico Madrid on Wednesday.